survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 [whybundled](https://www.npmjs.com/package/whybundled) has been designed to answer the question why a specific module was included to the bundles.

-T> `--display-reasons` flag gives more information as well.
-Example: `npm run build -- --display-reasons`.
-Another option is to set `stats.reasons` to `true` through webpack configuration.
+T> Set `stats.reasons` to `true` through webpack configuration to capture similar information.

-{pagebreak}

 ## Conclusion